Periodic solutions to Kobayashi--Warren--Carter systems: Time-discrete approximation

-Then, it is sufficient to consider only the case when $ \Lambda_0 < \infty $, because another case can be said obvious.
-In this case, the assumptions \eqref{bar-nu-eps}, (\hyperlink{A3l}{A3}) and (\hyperlink{A6l}{A6}) guarantee the boundedness of $ \{ \check{\theta} \}_{n = 1}^\infty $ in $ Y $.
-So, with \eqref{bar-nu-eps} and \eqref{Gconv01} in mind, we can infer that:
+Then, it is sufficient to consider only the case when $ \Lambda_0 < \infty $ because any other case is obvious.
+In this case, assumptions \eqref{bar-nu-eps}, (\hyperlink{A3l}{A3}), and (\hyperlink{A6l}{A6}) guarantee the boundedness of $ \{ \check{\theta} \}_{n = 1}^\infty $ in $ Y $.
+Hence, bearing \eqref{bar-nu-eps} and \eqref{Gconv01} in mind, we infer that

-by taking subsequence(s) again if necessary.
-The convergence \eqref{KenM01} and the (weakly) lower semi-continuity of $L^1$-norm and $ L^2 $-based norm on $ X $ will lead to:
+by considering subsequence(s) again if necessary.
+The convergence \eqref{KenM01} and the (weakly) lower semi-continuity of the $L^1$-norm and $ L^2 $-based norm on $ X $ lead to